ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

     python manage.py db upgrade
     python manage.py server

+Note: these worked after half an hour without having to do anything more.
+It seems the database is installed, it must be magic...

+## README storage space

 These are copied from the cookiecutter readme file.
 Placed here until I can better put them into a setup context.